 Audit Committee.
 The audit committee operates pursuant to a charter approved by the Board.
 The charter sets forth the responsibilities of the audit committee.
 The primary function of the audit committee is to serve as an independent and objective party to assist the Board in fulfilling its responsibilities for overseeing and monitoring the quality and integrity of our financial statements, the adequacy of our system of internal controls, the review of the independence, qualifications and performance of our registered public accounting firm, and the performance of our internal audit function.
 The audit committee's responsibilities include selecting our independent registered public accounting firm, reviewing with such independent registered public accounting firm the planning, scope and results of its audit of our financial statements, pre-approving the fees for services performed, reviewing with the independent registered public accounting firm the adequacy of internal control systems and reviewing our financial statements and periodic reports.
 The audit committee also establishes guidelines and makes recommendations to the Board regarding the valuation of our investments.
 The audit committee is responsible for aiding the Board in determining the fair value of debt and equity securities that are not publicly traded or for which current market values are not readily available.
 The current members of the audit committee are Messrs.
-Coolidge, Durston and Finnen.
+Coolidge and Durston.
 The Board has elected Mr. Durston as the chair of the audit committee.
 The Board has determined that Mr. Durston qualifies as an "audit committee financial expert" as defined in Item 407 of Regulation S-K under the Exchange Act.
 Each of the members of the audit committee meet the independence requirements of Rule 10A-3 of the Exchange Act and, in addition, is not an "interested person," as such term is defined in Section 2(a) (19) of the 1940 Act, of the Fund or of Flat Rock Global.
+During the fiscal year ended December 31, 2022, the Audit Committee met four times.

 Nominating and Corporate Governance Committee.
 The nominating and corporate governance committee is responsible for selecting, researching, and nominating trustees for election by our shareholders, selecting nominees to fill vacancies on the Board or a committee of the Board, developing and recommending to the Board a set of corporate governance principles and overseeing the evaluation of the Board and our management.
 Our nominating and corporate governance committee will consider shareholders' proposed nominations for trustees.
 The current members of the nominating and corporate governance committee are Messrs.
-Coolidge, Durston and Finnen, each of whom are considered independent for purposes of the 1940 Act.
+Coolidge and Durston, each of whom are considered independent for purposes of the 1940 Act.
 Mr. Coolidge serves as the chair of the nominating and corporate governance committee.
+During the fiscal year ended December 31, 2022, the nominating and corporate governance committee did not meet.